burt202/psn/readme.md

 ### To Run

+Required: node 14+, npm, docker, docker-compose

 - `npm ci`
 - `docker-compose up --build -d`
 - `npm run build-watch`
 - go to `http://localhost:8081/`

+NOTE: only tested on linux, but should work on mac

 ### Postgres Access